 In appearance, however, the plants look quite different.
 This Aralia stands very upright and has a less dense growth habit than the fern variety.
 Its leaves are dark green and rather coarse. [source]

-Feather Aralia is not especially attractive as a young plant as it never develops the delicate appearance of the fern leafed variety.
+Feather Aralia is not especially attractive as a young plant as it never develops the delicate appearance of the fern Aralia leaf variety.

 However, with Polyscias guilfoylei patience pays off.
-When the feather Aralia matures it becomes a very handsome plant and well suited to being trained into an attractive bonsai.
+When the feather Aralia matures, it becomes a very handsome plant well suited to being trained into an attractive bonsai.

 - Featherleaf Aralia